The Guide to Adaptive Yoga

 Four Pillars to Adaptive Yoga

-I knew early on that teaching yoga to unique populations was what my heart was calling me to do.
+I knew early on that teaching yoga to unique populations was what my purpose was.
 I was certain that I wanted to bring yoga to people who would otherwise not be able to easily access it.
-Years ago I began by peddling my offerings into rehab centers and where the elderly lived.
-I also volunteered many years with the National MS society.
-I started my adaptive yoga journey at a local organization that offers adaptive sports to adults with varying disabilities.
+Years ago I began by peddling my offerings into rehab centers and places elderly lived.
+I taught for many years with the National MS society.
+My adaptive yoga journey started at a local organization that offers adaptive sports to adults with varying disabilities.
 Teaching to this population, I found was definitely at home and found pure joy in the work.

 For nearly two decades I have logged and stored away many of those special experiences and continue to pull from them often.
-I also have grown tremendously as a yoga teacher and have developed techniques that have great success when sharing yoga with different populations.
-After many years of teaching I have crafted this technique into a method I call the Four Pillars to Adaptive Yoga.
+I also have grown tremendously as a yoga teacher.
+In that time, I developed techniques that have success when sharing yoga with different populations.
+I have crafted this technique into a method I call the Four Pillars to Adaptive Yoga.
 Really, these pillars should be in every yoga class, but a definite must for the adaptive yoga world.

 If you are a yoga teacher, a mental health worker, an occupational therapist, a counselor, a certified nurse’s aid, or a compassionate person YOU can do this!